 Matt Braithwaite, Dr. Larson and Jordan Anderson–Daniels working at Brigham and Women's Hospital with Dr. Joe Italiano, Jr

-Larson Lab Research Alumni and current location
+Larson Lab Research Alumni and further schooling

 - Dr. Joe Ashmore '08: PhD, Nutrition, Penn State University; Postdoc, Molecular Epidemiology, Washington State University